Angelos-Kard/thesis-project/README.md

 # 1.1.
 Current Solutions and State of the Art
 - Cane
-  - Help the user to navigate (alongside with the tactile paving) and locate obstacles in its route
+  - Help the user to navigate (alongside the tactile paving) and locate obstacles in its route
 - Service Dogs
   - Pick items up for their owners
   - Guide their owners